 However, a few options are available if the policyholder wants to continue coverage.

 The insured can purchase an extended-term insurance policy, which extends the original coverage period for an additional number of years or until a certain age.
-They may also convert the existing policy into a permanent life insurance plan for whole, universal, or variable life.
+They may also convert the existing policy into a permanent life insurance plan for whole, variable, or universal life policies.
 This form of conversion offers the benefit of continued coverage without any additional medical examinations.

 Ultimately when term life insurance is due to expire, it is essential to consider all the options available to determine which one best fits the needs of the holder.
 But, again, taking proactive steps early on can help ensure that adequate coverage is maintained and that beneficiaries are fully protected.